-The WSCJTC will engage in an interactive process with employees, in response to their accommodation requests, to determine reasonable and appropriate accommodation that provided employees with equal opportunity.
-The WSCJTC shall consider each request and corresponding accommodation on a case-by-case basis.
+WSCJTC will engage in an interactive process with employees, in response to their accommodation requests, to determine reasonable and appropriate accommodation(s) that provide employees with equal opportunity.
+WSCJTC shall consider each request and corresponding accommodation on a case-by-case basis.